STAT545-UBC-hw-2018-19/hw02-fjbasedow/hw02-gapminder_exploration.md

 **2. A plot of one quantitative variable.
 Maybe a histogram or densityplot or frequency polygon.**

-I will use the variable `pop` for this task
+I will use the variable `pop` for this task.

 ``` r
 # histogram for population, using a log scale.